AnonGuy/ClimateCompare/README.md

 provided in this repository.

 ## Data Analysis
-I have written several Python scripts, included in this repository, to calculate the mean, median, standard deviation of all samples that I have collected.
+I have written several Python scripts, included in this repository, to calculate the mean, median and standard deviation of all samples that I have collected.
 The results can be seen below:

 |                                   | Cambourne | Heathrow | Leuchars |
 |:---------------------------------:|:---------:|:--------:|:--------:|